Homap/ostrich_PAR_analysis/code/analysis/rho/README.md

 Gelman diagnostic value of about 1 indicates convergence of MCMC chains.
 We observe that for our MCMC chains.

 ## Extract rho per window and sites from the *rates* output of *interval*

+Using the *stat* program in LDhat to summarise the *rates* output

+`bash 5_stat_LDhat.sh`

+The python script `stat_rho.py` takes the output of LDhat *stat* program with the list of positions of each window.
+It outputs two files: One file containing the map length for each window and one file containing the per site rho for every pair of positions.

+`bash 6_map_length_rho_per_site.sh`

 For the SDR, calculate Rho only in males and then for the sex-averaged recombination rate, do 2/3*(male recombination rate).